How to Repair Cracks with Expanding Spray Foam

-When cracks behind kitchen countertops keep coming back no matter how many times you caulk them, the problem is movement.
-Either the wall, the countertop or both are moving due to things like, a poor installation job on the counter, or wall damage that leaves loose wallboard hanging in the breeze.
-This movement will quickly crack any caulking as the filler becomes rigid and the counter continues to move.
+When cracks in places like tile walls and kitchen countertops keep coming back, no matter how many times you caulk them, the problem is movement.
+Either the wall, the countertop, or both are moving due to things like, a poor installation job on the counter; wall damage that leaves loose wallboard hanging in the breeze; or simply expansion and contraction due to normal atmospheric changes.
+This movement will quickly crack any caulking as these fillers become rigid and the counter/wall continues to move.

-For surfaces like countertops, tiled walls or anywhere it's impossible to use screws or nails to stabilize movement like this, spray foam insulation can be injected behind the surfaces to hold things in place and prevent future cracking.
-When the foam meets the air it expands very quickly, as it cures it becomes rigid forming a firm support.
+For surfaces like countertops and tiled walls or anywhere it's impossible to use screws or nails to stabilize movement like this, expanding spray foam insulation can be injected behind these surfaces to hold things in place and prevent future cracking.
+When spray foam meets the air, it expands very quickly.
+As it cures it becomes solid, forming a firm support.

-Spray insulation is an expanding urethane foam in an aerosol can, most labels will state for wide gaps, but as a general rule it expands to about 3 times when exposed to the atmosphere.
-The foam must make contact with a solid surface behind the counter to force it to expand out of the crack, build up and fill the gap.
-If the wall is completely hollow it will be harder to find a resting place inside so try to target the opposite wall or a stud to start.
+Spray insulation is an expanding urethane foam in an aerosol can.
+Some foam labels may state: "for wide gaps" but as a general rule, they all tend to expand by about 3 times when exposed to the atmosphere.
+In order to fill a gap, the foam must make contact with a solid surface behind the wall.
+This will force it to expand out of the crack and press against all adjacent surfaces.
+If the wall is completely hollow it will be harder to find a resting place inside, so try to target the opposite wall or a stud to start.

-Wear latex gloves and safety glasses when spraying the foam, it will stick to everything and may damage some surfaces, so mask any surrounding areas that may come in contact with it and have a rag and a can of acetone handy for cleaning up spills.
+Wear latex gloves and safety glasses when spraying the foam to keep it off your skin.
+It will stick to everything and may damage some surfaces, so mask any surrounding areas that may come in contact with it.
+Also, have a rag and acetone handy for cleaning up spills.
 Nail polish remover will work for clean-up also if you don't have acetone.
-Be careful when using these solvents, they will remove the finish on many surfaces including furniture, flooring, painted surfaces and possibly the dye in some fabrics.
+Be careful when using these solvents, they will remove the finish on many surfaces including: furniture, flooring, painted surfaces, and possibly the dye in some fabrics.

-Begin the repair by clearing all loose caulk and wall material from the crack and scraping it off the wall and counter.
-Run a putty knife through the crack several times to loosen things up and use a razor-blade scraper to clean off tile and hard countertops.
+Begin the repair by clearing all the old caulk from the crack using a putty knife.
+Scrape surrounding tile and countertop using a razor-blade scraper.
 Slide the blade under the old caulk to shave it off the hard surfaces and cut it away from the gap.
-On wallboard like drywall and plaster the razor will cut into the softer surface so instead use a putty knife to scrape the old caulk off there.
+Scrape old caulk off drywall and plaster using a putty knife.
 Completely clean all surrounding surfaces for the best results when you re-caulk the counter later.

-With the can thoroughly shaken, hold it upside down and push the end of the tube into the gap behind the counter.
+Hold the can upside down and push the end of the tube into the gap behind the wall.
 Squeeze the trigger for a couple of seconds or until the foam begins to expand out of the tube.
 When it has started flowing, release pressure on the trigger.
 The foam will continue to flow from the tube, so don't pull the end out of the gap until it stops.

 Wait a few seconds to see if the foam starts to ooze out of the crack.
 If it doesn't, pull the trigger again for a few seconds or until the foam starts to overflow the crack.
-If foam doesn't start overflowing within a few seconds, push and/or pull the tube back and forth and apply the trigger until it does.
-The foam must make contact with a solid surface inside the wall so try to reposition the tube until it does.
+If it doesn't start overflowing within a few seconds, push and/or pull the tube back and forth while applying the trigger until it does.
+The foam must make contact with a solid surface inside the wall, so try to reposition the tube until it does.

-Some spaces will require more foam than others, in areas where the space is minimal, the foam may expand immediately from the crack.
-If this happens, quickly release pressure on the trigger and pull the can along to fill the crack like you would with caulk.
+Some spaces will require more foam than others.
+In areas where the space is minimal, the foam may expand immediately from the crack.
+If this happens, quickly relieve pressure on the trigger and pull the can along to fill the crack like you would with caulk.
 If you can't move along the crack, pull the tube free, hold a rag over the end and immediately insert it into a new spot.
-The goal is to produce a bead of foam to evenly fill the crack.
+The goal is to produce a bead of foam to evenly fill the length of the crack.
 If you need to, go back and catch any missed spots until the whole crack is overflowing with foam, too much is better than too little.

 When the entire crack has been filled, let the foam cure for an hour or follow guidelines on the label for curing time.
-The foam will be rigid and smooth like Styrofoam when it has cured.
-When it's ready use a razor blade or other sharp knife to cut the excess foam away.
-As before you can use a razor-blade scraper to clean tile or hard countertops and a putty knife on wallboard.
+It will be rigid and smooth like Styrofoam when it has cured.
+When it's ready, use a razor blade or other sharp knife to cut the excess foam away.
+As with the prep, you can use a razor-blade scraper to clean tile or hard countertops and a putty knife to clean wallboard.

-Cut back all the protruding foam well below the level of the counter to insure a smooth finish when re-caulking.
-Caulk the crack with an acrylic latex or pure silicone caulk.
-In areas that are exposed to a lot of water the silicone is the better choice, check this link for caulking techniques and tips for choosing and applying caulk.
+Cut back all the protruding foam well below the level of the surrounding surface to ensure a smooth finish when re-caulking.
+Caulk the crack with an acrylic latex when working with wood molding, plaster, and drywall.
+For kitchen and bath tile surfaces use pure silicone caulk.
+In areas that are exposed to a lot of water the silicone is the better choice.
+Check this link for caulking techniques and tips for choosing and applying caulk.